systematic-magic/aop/text.rst

 	- Check that title is in sentance case and followed by period.

-	- Check that number and title is formatted in bold and colored in black.
+	- Check that number and title are formatted in bold and colored in black.

 11.4.
 Check the format of figure description text.
 Description text should be present, if figure has pannels.
 Otherwise description is optional.